nnennaeze07/nnennaeze07.github.io/sample3_page.md

 ### 1. Preprocessing Steps

 Kaggle provides the housing data for a training set and a testing set.
 Some important libraries to note is the use of python pandas, as well as scikit-learn, which is an open source machine learning library.
 There are many features provided in the dataset to be used for modeling, however some may be more useful for the model than others.
 Using too many features can skew the model with irrelevant information.
-Therefore, I have only used a select number of features, wuch as the year sold, year built, lot size and area, quality of beds and baths, neighborhood information, and a few others.
+Therefore, I have only used a select number of features, such as the year sold, year built, lot size and area, quality of beds and baths, neighborhood information, and a few others.

 ```python
 features = ['LotArea', 'HouseStyle', 'Street', 'Neighborhood', 'Foundation', 'BldgType', 'YearBuilt', 'YrSold', 'YearRemodAdd', 'Electrical','1stFlrSF', '2ndFlrSF', 'FullBath', 'BedroomAbvGr', 'HalfBath', 'GrLivArea', 'KitchenAbvGr', 'TotRmsAbvGrd', 'OverallCond', 'OverallQual', 'PoolArea', 'EnclosedPorch', 'OpenPorchSF', 'WoodDeckSF', 'ScreenPorch', 'Fireplaces']